nickglandry/distributed_vector_database/README.md

 A minimal end-to-end vector database demo: local embedding, sharding, storage, and retrieval over FastAPI.
 Each shard stores vectors in SQLite; a compute node routes writes/reads/searches across shards using centroids.

+## Report

+The project report (`report/report.pdf`) is included in this repository.
+It is recommended that users review this report prior to any use of the code.

 ## What’s here
 - src/embed.py — sentence-transformers embedder (all-mpnet-base-v2, 768 dims).
 - src/compute_server.py — FastAPI router that assigns shards, forwards storage/get, and runs cosine search across selected shards.